 Ever since I tasted my first Canelé from a small French patisserie, I was on a mission to develop the best (but easy enough) Canelé recipe, so I can enjoy them anytime I wanted.
 I was reluctant to invest in propper copper moulds, and was adamant that Caneles made in silicone ones can be just as delicious!
 A few years later, I am finally ready to share my recipe for Caneles without Rum, Beeswax or copper moulds.
 All you are going to need are typical kitchen tools, and one of these Lékué 8 Cavity Gourmet Cannele Bordelais Moulds.

-- milk: we prefer to use whole mill in this recipe, as the caneles definitely benefit from higher fat content.
+- milk: we prefer to use whole milk in this recipe, as the caneles definitely benefit from the higher fat content.

 - eggs: we typically use medium eggs (UK medium, US large).

-- flour: plain (all-purpose) flour is great in this recipe, but using flour with slightly higher gluten content won’t affect the result too much.
+- flour: plain (all-purpose) flour is excellent in this recipe, but using flour with slightly higher gluten content won’t affect the result too much.

 - sugar: use caster (superfine) sugar, as it dissolves quicker in the batter.

-- butter: European-style butter is best, as it has higher fat content.
+- butter: European-style butter is best, as it has a higher fat content.

 - vanilla paste: we highly recommend Nielsen Massey Vanilla Bean paste.